amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

-### WebdriverIO-v5 boilerplate code with Mocha BDD
+### WebdriverIO-v6 boilerplate code with Mocha BDD

-This repository contains a collection of sample webdriverIO (v5x) projects and libraries that demonstrate how to use the tool and develop automation script using the Mocha BDD framework.
+This repository contains a collection of sample webdriverIO (v6x) projects and libraries that demonstrate how to use the tool and develop automation script using the Mocha BDD framework.
+It uses the `chromedriver` NPM package that wraps the ChromeDriver for you.
+This service does not require a Selenium server, but uses ChromeDriver to communicate with the browser directly.

 It support ES6 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database(RDBMS such as Oracle, TeraData, MySQL, Vertica) for end to end testing.
 It generate Spec, JUNIT, Allure reporters as well.

-💡 If you need the wdio-v4 boilerplate project, please take the code from v4 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-mochaBDD/tree/wdio-v4)
+💡 If you need the wdio-v5 boilerplate project, please take the code from v4 branch: click [here](https://github.com/amiya-pattnaik/webdriverIO-with-mochaBDD/tree/wdio-v5)

 ### Installation
-This project is tested on **Node v8.10.0**.
+This project is tested on **Node v12.0.0**.
 While earlier versions of node may be compatible, they have not been tested or verified.

 `JDK 1.8:` Install JDK 1.8+ and make sure class path is set properly.
 JAVA is require to start `Selenium Server` nothing else.